Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy creating characters!

 Whistling Past the Graveyard

-Graveyard Whistler here again!
+Hey, it's Graveyard Whistler here again!

 The following set of five flash pieces originate from a now defunct literary site called, "Stone Gulch Literary Arts."
 After I contacted the owner, whom I call "Stoney" because he does not want to be identified, he gave me written permission to use his stuff any way I want.
 Maybe someday I'll publish a facsimile of his statement; it's hilarious.